• Royal Wharf points the way to delivering essential homes

 Ballymore brought resources and vision to transform this 40-acre site beside the River Thames.
 “We saw this as a massive opportunity to create a new town effectively,” says John Mulryan, the company’s Managing Director.
 “So we’ve built a new high street, new school, shops, businesses - all have relocated to this place, which only a few years ago was a completely barren wasteland and has now been turned into home for 10,000 people.”

 “It’s not just about creating homes.
-It’s about creating the infrastructure, the community and the facilities, so that what we’re building is not just a housing estate; it’s a proper place,” stresses Glen Howells, Director and founder of architect Howells, which masterplanned the new neighbourhood.
+It’s about creating the infrastructure, the community and the facilities, so that what we’re building is not just a housing estate; it’s a proper place,” stresses Glenn Howells, Director and founder of architect Howells, which masterplanned the new neighbourhood.

 Alongside c.4,000 homes, Royal Wharf has restaurants, cafes, community centre, a dentist, pharmacy, green spaces and Royal Wharf Pier, London’s longest riverboat terminal and the newest stop on the Uber by Thames Clippers service.
 All this and more were constructed in just six years.
 “What’s remarkable about that is it enabled the community to take root and grow and become established very, very quickly,” explains Howells.